-In this article, we’ll talk about what conditions, mental and physical, may be associated with photophobia, what the symptoms could look like, and how you might help your child cope.
+In this article, we’ll talk about what conditions, mental and physical, may be associated with light sensitivity, what the symptoms could look like, and how you might help your child cope.

-As an adult, photophobia interferes with work, socializing and daily function.
-In kids, it can make play, education, and daily living just as difficult.
+Light-sensitive adults usually find their condition interferes with work, socializing, and daily function.
+In kids, light sensitivity can make play, education, and daily living just as difficult.
 In fact, parenting or living with a child with light sensitivity can take a toll on the entire family.

-At Axon Optics, we frequently hear from parents that our eyewear helps their kids with light sensitivity.
+At Axon Optics, we frequently hear from parents that our eyewear with Avulux® light sensitivity lenses help their kids manage how light impacts them.
 Just one of those stories was submitted by the mom of a 5-year-old on the autism spectrum.
 We’ll call her Ann.
 She writes:

-In the end, Ann’s son found the relief they were looking for with our photophobia glasses.
+In the end, Ann’s son found the relief they were looking for with our light sensitivity glasses.

 Mental Conditions Related Childhood or Toddler Light Sensitivity

 The situation mentioned above isn’t uncommon in kids with light sensitivity.
 There are several conditions related to photophobia in kids that may make it more difficult to manage.
 These include Autism, Sensory Processing Disorder (SPD), Attention Deficit Hyperactivity Disorder (ADHD), and Obsessive-Compulsive Disorder (OCD).
 Let’s discuss these in more detail.

 Autism (Autism Spectrum Disorder or ASD) is a classification for a range of conditions associated with social skills, behaviors, and development.
 It’s estimated that 1 in 59 kids in the United States is on the Autism Spectrum.
 Autism is known to be related to sensory issues such as hypersensitivity to many different stimuli, including: